Detailed guides to painful problems, treatments & moresitemap

 2. and/or its emotional significance.

 Does someone say that a pain is a 6 out of 10 on the pain scale because the sensation is that strong?
 Or because they are freaked out?
 Or both?
 Probably both, but in what proportion?
 It’s different for every person and every problem, and there is never any way to know.
+(And, no, technology is very unlikely to solve this.3)

 The puzzle of pain’s subjectivity: how can we know if pain is “too loud”?

 Again, pain is subjective, and cannot be “wrong.”
 No one can tell anyone they aren’t in pain, or “shouldn’t” be.
 Technically, we cannot ever know that any one example of pain is “too loud,” because there is never a knowably “right” (objective) amount of pain for any situation, or even a fully knowable situation (there could always be a sneaky cause we cannot detect).
 This puzzle cannot be solved any more than we can ever really know if someone is seeing reds that are “too red.”
-The pure subjectivity of pain places an absolute limit on our ability to judge whether it is “amplified.”3
+The pure subjectivity of pain places an absolute limit on our ability to judge whether it is “amplified.”4

 But don’t be fooled: that is a technical limitation we have ways of working around.
 It’s no different than what psychiatry has always had to grapple with: pathologies that obviously exist, and yet have only subjective symptoms.
 How do we diagnose those?
 How can we know that a patient’s experience is “wrong”?
 By how much it is at odds with reality as we understand it from other people, and by how much distress and trouble it causes.
 If someone is extremely tormented by perceptions of things that no one else can perceive at all, we call that mental illness, and no one worries too much about the fact that we can’t actually prove that it is — not at the extremes anyway.
 Life is all about these good-enough guesses.